renner875/A-bunch-of-little-hacks-and-ad-skippers/README.md

 -Regular ad blocker that eliminates all ads on a page

--Code that will spoof any tab to look like Google Drive
+-Code that will spoof any tab to look like Google Drive amonst other Google services

 -Edit the name of any tab